achuthkamath91/Estimator/README.md

 ### Step 1: Sensor noise ###

 It is step 1 here, but this code contains all the code from the control project as well; so, it is scenario 06_SensorNoise.
 The simulator will generate two files with GPS and IMU measurements.
 The task is to process those files and calculate the standard deviation(sigma) for those sensors.<br/>
+Method Used for SD:  In this simulation, the interest is to record some sensor data on a static quad, so you will not see the quad move.
+You will see two plots at the bottom, one for GPS X position and one for The accelerometer's x measurement.
+The dashed lines are a visualization of a single standard deviation from 0 for each signal.
+The standard deviations are initially set to arbitrary values (after processing the data in the next step, you will be adjusting these values).
+If they were set correctly, we should see ~68% of the measurement points fall into the +/- 1 sigma bound.
+When you run this scenario, the graphs you see will be recorded to the following csv files with headers: config/log/Graph1.txt (GPS X data) and config/log/Graph2.txt (Accelerometer X data).
+Process the logged files to figure out the standard deviation of the the GPS X signal and the IMU Accelerometer X signal.
+Add the results in 6_sensornoise.txt

 ![Sensor Noise](./images/06_noise.gif)

 This video is [06_noise.mp4](./videos/06_noise.mp4).
 When the scenario is passing the test, you should see this line on the standard output: